How to Experience Intimacy with God

 [Note: Passion is often an indication of our love for something.
 If we lack passion for God or passion in prayer, it is an obvious sign of our poor spiritual condition.]

-So here's a question for us to ponder: When is the last time we heard Christians praying together in an energetic or passionate manner?
+But how often do we hear Christians praying together in an energetic or passionate manner?
 Sadly, it rarely happens.
-The truth is that most of us prefer to pray in either hushed tones or in a highly sophisticated and polished style.
-And do we wonder why God is not moving in our Churches?
-Why He refuses to grace us with His presence?
-Perhaps our lack of passion in prayer is the very source of our spiritual impotence and maybe it's time to acknowledge it.
+The truth is that most of us prefer to pray in either hushed tones or a highly sophisticated style.
+And do we wonder why God is not moving in our churches or why He refuses to grace us with His presence??
+Perhaps our passionless prayers are to blame, and the very source of our spiritual impotence and failure.
+If so, it's time to acknowledge it and reconsider our methods.

 According to 1 John 3:4, sin is the transgression of God's Law.
 Therefore when we disobey God we are guilty of sin.
 The consequence of disobedience is that we are separated from God (Is.
 59:2).
-This is why Jesus died on the cross.
-To become the atoning Lamb that takes away the world's sin and enables us to be freely pardoned and justified before God (John 1:29; 3:16).
-But Christ's sacrificial act provides forgiveness for sin ONLY after we accept Him as Savior and Lord of our life and ONLY after we genuinely repent or abandon our sin (Act.
+But there's good news!
+Jesus died on the cross in order to become the atoning Lamb that takes away our sin and enables us to be freely pardoned and justified before God (John 1:29; 3:16).
+However, there's one very important condition.
+Christ's sacrificial act provides forgiveness for sin ONLY after we accept Him as Savior and Lord and ONLY after we genuinely repent of our sin and abandon it (Act.
 2:38).
+In other words, if there's no genuine repentance, there's no genuine salvation.
+Sadly, this vital truth is often overlooked by many professing Believers and seldom preached by the church's ministers and teachers.

-So obedience is imperative to our pursuit of spiritual intimacy because it signals to God that we are willing to satisfy all of His requirements [as defined by the New Testament] and abide in His favor.
-And while we can never expect to be sinlessly perfect in our Christian life, we can definitely overcome most of our sin with the grace and help of Christ Jesus (1 Jn.
+So obeying God is imperative in our pursuit of spiritual intimacy because it signals to Him that we are serious about abiding in His favor.
+And while we can never expect to be completely without sin in this present life, we can definitely overcome most of our sin with Christ's help (1 Jn.
 1:8; Phil.
 4:13; Col. 3:5).
 The process of becoming more like Jesus and less sinful is called sanctification and it's an extremely important feature of the Christian life.
-It is also how we become righteous and holy before God and our prayers more effective:
+It's also how we become righteous and our prayers more effective:

 TO KNOW GOD INTIMATELY WE MUST READ THE BIBLE

-In order to befriend God we must first get to know His character.
+In order to befriend God we must first get to know Him.
 All friendships are built upon a good knowledge of a person's character.
-In fact, we can never hope to appreciate another person unless we are intimately familiar with their individual characteristics.
-The same applies to our relationship with God.
-After getting to know God's character, we can relate to Him and please Him far better, just as He does with us.
+In fact, we can never hope to appreciate another person until we are familiar with their individual characteristics.
+The same applies in our relationship with God.
+Only after gaining a better understanding of who God is can we actually relate to Him in a pleasing manner.

-Now the only way to really understand God's character is by reading His Word, the Bible.
-The Bible contains everything we need to know about God's character and His dealings with mankind.
-So only by reading the Bible can we truly learn about God's requirements and how to satisfy them.
-Therefore it is our key to being able to communicate with God more effectively.
+So how do we become familiar with God's character and attributes?
+There's only one way, by reading God's Word, the Bible.
+The Bible contains everything we need to know about God, His laws, and His dealings with mankind.
+So only by reading the Bible can we learn how to satisfy all of God's requirements.
+This means that reading the Bible should become our top priority, especially if we desire to grow closer to Him.

 GETTING OUR HEARTS IN SYNC WITH GOD'S

-Without doubt, Jesus was a man dedicated to prayer and intercession.
-He spent many hours in prayer for His disciples and for those to whom He ministered.
-So deep was Christ's burden for His fellow Jews that He wept over Jerusalem: And when he was come near, he beheld the city, and wept over it (Lk.
+Undoubtedly, Jesus led a life dedicated to prayer and intercession.
+He spent many hours in prayer for His disciples and those to whom He ministered.
+In fact, so deep was Christ's burden for His fellow Jews that He wept over Jerusalem: And when he was come near, he beheld the city, and wept over it (Lk.
 19:41-42).

 WORSHIP & THANKSGIVING

-Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name (Psa 100:4).
+Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name (Ps.
+100:4).

 By him therefore let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to his name (Heb 13:15).